Planning a small kitchen layout can be tricky, as finding the best layout can make or break a compact kitchen.

-The best layout for a small kitchen is usually dictated by the immovable architectural elements, like windows, doors, chimney breasts and structural beams.
+The best kitchen layouts are usually dictated by the immovable architectural elements, like windows, doors, chimney breasts and structural beams.

-Try to avoid layouts that involve corners – such as L and U-shapes – but if a corner is inevitable, do make use of internal storage mechanisms like Le Mans and carousel systems.
+Try to avoid layouts that involve corners, such as L and U-shapes, but if a corner is inevitable, do make use of internal storage mechanisms like Le Mans and carousel systems.

 Drawers are considered superior to cupboards in terms of full access to all contents.
-Also think about how cabinets and appliances open – a dishwasher door that clashes with a fridge door opposite will endlessly annoy.
+Also think about how cabinets and appliances open.
+A dishwasher door that clashes with a fridge door opposite will endlessly annoy.

-One way to declutter a small kitchen is through the use of cabinetry - a plain slab door with push-touch or recessed handles will look sleeker than a framed door with protruding hardware.
+One way to declutter a small kitchen is through the use of cabinetry.
+A plain slab door with push-touch or recessed handles will look sleeker than a framed door with protruding hardware.

 Likewise, a breakfast cupboard with bi-folding or tambour doors can be used to hide away countertop appliances, including the coffee machine and toaster.
 A boiling water tap takes the kettle out of the equation and can be combined with your regular hot and cold supply in one neat unit.

-Larders always sound like a luxury exclusive to large kitchens, but they utilise the room’s height so offer impressive volumes of storage.
+Larders always sound like a luxury exclusive to large kitchens, but they utilise the room’s height, so offer impressive volumes of storage.
 Hang a small set of steps on the inside of the larder door for easy access to the top shelves.

 Multifunctional appliances are best for small kitchens, like a combi-microwave or combi-steam oven, which are essentially two cooking methods in one.

 You can also get single ovens that can be split to cook at different temperatures; like a double oven but in a smaller footprint.
-Built-in compact appliances are 45cm-high, instead of 60cm, and can be stacked neatly.
+Built-in, compact appliances are 45cm-high, instead of 60cm, and can be stacked neatly.
 Induction hobs with built-in extraction can also save space overhead but do check how much cupboard space you’ll lose below for the motor unit.

 Slimline dishwashers are 45cm-wide, which can make all the difference if you’re counting every cm.
-Undermounted drawer-style refrigeration comes with impressive capacities.
+Under-mounted drawer-style refrigeration comes with impressive capacities.

 Do think very carefully about the appliances you need, or you could end up with nowhere to store crockery.
 Could a wine fridge fit in the dining room for example?